 Schedule 3.
 The Trade Marks: Current Trade mark information can be obtained on request.

 Schedule 6.
-Supplier’s conditions of sale: The Conditions of Sale document can be found on the website at www.SheerSense.com.
-Your statutory rights will not be affected.
+Supplier’s conditions of sale: The Conditions of Sale document can be found on the website at www.sheersense.com.
+The statutory rights of any purchaser as a consumer will not be affected.

 Schedule 7.
 Supplier’s Quality Standards and Criteria for Internet Sales: If the Distributor uses a third-party website to distribute the Products, that website shall comply with these quality standards and conditions.